keyestudio/KS0801-Keyestudio-STEM-Programming-DIY-Button-Piano-Learning-Kit/docs/Microbit/Microbit.md

 Connect the board to computer via USB cable.

-For how to program via mobile deveices: <https://microbit.org/get-started/user-guide/mobile/>
+For how to program via mobile devices: <https://microbit.org/get-started/user-guide/mobile/>

 Multiple operation systems are compatible with this board, including Macs, PCs, Chromebooks and Linux (Raspberry Pi).